-Are you looking to buy a home and want to take advantage of the First-Time Home Buyer Incentive?
+Have you wondered what is the First Time Home Buyer Incentive (FTHBI)?
 This new government program is meant to help you become a homeowner, but admittedly, it’s quite confusing.
 Essentially, it’ll help you reduce your monthly mortgage payments, but the government takes a share of your equity.

 While there’s no denying that the First-Time Home Buyer Incentive can be beneficial to potential homeowners, not everyone qualifies for it.
 Also, with the Home Buyer’s Plan available, you may not even need the assistance.
 Here’s everything you wanted to know about the First-Time Home Buyer Incentive in plain English.

 What is the First Time Home Buyer Incentive?

 With the First Time Home Buyer Incentive (FTHBI), the Canadian government will provide you with 5%-10% of the purchase price of your home which gets added to your down payment.
 That’s right, they’ll literally give you money to buy a home.
 How much you get depends on what you’re purchasing, but it breaks down as follows:

 - 5% or 10% for the purchase of a newly constructed home

 - 5% for the purchase of a resale home

 - 5% for the purchase of a new or resale mobile/manufactured home